 In this course you will learn to program by creating computer games.
 The course will involve problem solving, teamwork, and learning to learn new things.
 As the course progresses, we’ll move from simple games to complex games with sophisticated graphics.
 By the end of the course, you will have a number of games to share on places like your Facebook page.
 There will be almost no teaching in this course; you will learn programming by doing a series of increasingly challenging self-paced tutorials and by working together to meet those challenges.

-Foodways, Faith and Fairness (Honors FYS, RELS-150-HI), Professor Lisle Dalton, Religious Studies
+Foodways, Faith and Fairness (RELS-150), Professor Lisle Dalton

 “Food for the body is not enough.
 There must be food for the soul.” -Dorothy Day